Dwayne Johnson: Acting career

-Johnson entered Hollywood and the film industry, becoming a star initially through his wrestling popularity and noted work ethic.
-Over his acting career, he became one of the highest paid and most successful actors in Hollywood.
+Career beginnings (1999–2010)

 He began his acting career on television while wrestling.
-In his first television acting job, in 1999, he played his own father in an episode of That '70s Show called "That Wrestling Show".
-Nearly a year later, he appeared in the Star Trek: Voyager episode "Tsunkatse" as an alien wrestler who fought popular character Seven of Nine.
-While Johnson was away from WWE, the company continued to sell "The Rock" merchandise, and he continued to be featured prominently in the opening montages of their television shows.
+In his first television acting job, in 1999, he portrayed his father Rocky Johnson in an episode of That '70s Show called "That Wrestling Show".
+Nearly a year later, he appeared in the Star Trek: Voyager episode "Tsunkatse" as an alien wrestler who fought against Seven of Nine.
+While Johnson was away from WWE, the company continued to sell "the Rock" merchandise, and he continued to be featured prominently in the opening montages of their television shows.

+Johnson made his theatrical debut in The Mummy Returns (2001), playing the antagonist Mathayus "The Scorpion King".
+He reprised this role in the spin-off film The Scorpion King (2002), where he starred as the titular character.
+Johnson was paid $5.5 million for his leading role, putting him in the Guinness World Records for the highest salary for a first-time leading man.
+The film was a commercial success and despite mixed reception, Johnson's acting was praised.
+Film critic Roger Ebert wrote, "I expect him to become a durable action star".

-Johnson began his theatrical career in The Mummy Returns (2001), The Scorpion King (2002), The Rundown (2003), and Walking Tall (2004).
-He played a supporting role in Be Cool (2005) - most notable for the meta element of playing a bodyguard that wants to become an actor - and was the primary antagonist in Doom (2005).
-He also had roles in Gridiron Gang (2006), Reno 911!: Miami (2007), and Southland Tales (2006).
-He played a cocky famous American football player in The Game Plan (2007) and Agent 23 in Get Smart (2008).
+In the following years, he worked in action films The Rundown (2003), and Walking Tall (2004), but these films failed to gain success.
+He had a supporting role in the comedy Be Cool (2005) as a homosexual bodyguard hoping to become an actor, and was the primary antagonist in the horror film Doom (2005).
+He also worked in the sports drama Gridiron Gang (2006), comedy Reno 911!: Miami (2007), and thriller Southland Tales (2006).
+He had further success by playing an arrogant famous American football player in the sports family comedy The Game Plan (2007), Agent 23 in spy action comedy Get Smart (2008), a cab driver in the science fiction film Race to Witch Mountain (2009), the title character in the fantasy comedy Tooth Fairy (2010) and a police officer in buddy cop comedy The Other Guys (2010).
+Johnson returned to action genre in the unsuccessful Faster (2010).

+Johnson made his voice acting debut in the 2006 video game Spyhunter: Nowhere to Run, originally intended as a tie-in for an unproduced film.
+He also voiced NASA astronaut Chuck in the 2009 animated sci-fi comedy Planet 51.
 He presented the Academy Award for Best Visual Effects at the 80th Academy Awards.

-2010s and mainstream success